 The Evansville Metropolitan Planning Organization hereby gives public notice that it is the policy of the agency to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice and related statutes and regulations in all programs and activities.

 Title VI requires that no person in the United State of America shall, on the grounds of race, color, sex, or national origin, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which the EMPO receives federal financial assistance.

 Any person who believes they have been aggrieved by an unlawful discriminatory practice under Title VI has a right to file a formal complaint with the EMPO.
 The Title VI Complaint Procedures detail the process for submitting your complaint.
 Any such complaint must be in writing using the Title VI Complaint Form and filed with the EMPO’s Title VI Coordinator within one hundred eighty (180) days following the date of the alleged discriminatory occurrence.
-The Title VI Plan includes detailed information on your rights under Title VI and contact information to send complaints directly to FHWA or FTA
+The Title VI/LEP Plan includes detailed information on your rights under Title VI and contact information to send complaints directly to FHWA or FTA

 Contact information for reporting Title VI complaints: Matt Schriefer (812) 436-7837